Everything Renters and Landlords Should Know About the SCRA and the Military Clause

 Tenant will provide Landlord with a copy of such documents as may be necessary to substantiate the exercise of this military release clause.
 The word “Tenant” shall include the plural and shall apply equally to any and all Tenants residing in the premises under this lease who are members of the United States Armed Forces and their dependents.
 The exercise of this provision by any one of multiple Tenants shall constitute release for all Tenants.

-- How to Break a Rental Lease for Military Transition
+For more information about the military clause, see How to Break a Rental Lease for Military Transition.

 Tenant and Landlord Rights